NiumaniX/NiumaniX.github.io/_pages/about.md

 For more info
 ------
 More info about me and my research can be found in my personal Wechat Official Account 纽玛尼 (Wechat ID: newmoney6).
-#The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.